paramaggarwal/blog/content/myntra-hackday-2016-is-coming-soon!/index.md

 ---
-title: "Myntra Hackday 2016 is coming soon!"
+title: 'Myntra Hackday 2016 is coming soon!'
-description: "The next Myntra Hackday is scheduled for April 2016.
-Follow Myntra Engineering on Twitter to be in the know! @myntra_engg Hackerramp, Myntra’s first open hackathon happened on the weekend of April…"
+description: 'The next Myntra Hackday is scheduled for April 2016.
+Follow Myntra Engineering on Twitter to be in the know! @myntra_engg Hackerramp, Myntra’s first open hackathon happened on the weekend of April…'
-date: "2015-05-12T00:00:00.000Z"
+date: '2015-05-12T00:00:00.000Z'
 categories:
   - Mobile
   - Hackathons
   - Myntra